facebook-devc-latam/oakbot-intro/README.md

 Restart your bot server to begin receiving content from your FB messenger app

-Send a message as a visitor to your FB page and watch the message be echoed back to you
+Send a message as a visitor to your FB page and watch the message be echoed back to you.

+Follow these steps to quickly access your bot through Facebook:

+1) Navigate to your Facebook Page and click the 'add a username' under the profile picture.

+2) Add a username, preferrably the same name of your Bot

+3) You should now be given a link to your Bot.
+Navigate to that link, and send a message to your bot.

+# Deploying Your Bot

+1) Navigate to the [following tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) to deploy your Bot Server to Heroku.

+2) Once you go through those steps, make sure to add your APP_SECRET, PAGE_TOKEN, AND VALIDATION_TOKEN to your [config variables](https://devcenter.heroku.com/articles/config-vars).

+3) Navigate to the Messenger Platform in your Browser and scroll down to WebHooks.
+Click on 'edit subscription' and update your WebHook link to point to your Heroku link + /webhook